-See "Software Packages" on page 21 and the README file for a list of the RPMs included on CDs.
+See the README file for a list of the RPMs included on CDs.

 Failover Domains

 The failover domain is the list of members in the cluster where a service can be online.

 Each failover domain has two failover options that are considered when a new membership is formed or a failure occurs and a new target member for the service must be determined: